athenian-programming/slack-gateway/README.md

 $ heroku create app-name
 ```

 ### Slack Configuration

-* The Slack /led command is mapped to https://slack-gateway.herokuapp.com/led
+The Slack /led command is mapped to https://slack-gateway.herokuapp.com/led

 ### Photon Configuration

-* The sketch for the Photon is [here](https://github.com/pambrose/slack-gateway/blob/master/photon/led.ino)

-* The LED is connected to pin D0
+The [sketch for the Photon](https://github.com/pambrose/slack-gateway/blob/master/photon/led.ino) sets the LED to D0

+The device name is assigned in [application.conf](https://github.com/pambrose/slack-gateway/blob/master/src/main/resources/application.conf)

+### Heroku Configuration

+The *slack.token* and *particle.token* values can be assigned as Config Vars on Heroku.
+They can
+also be assigned in [application.conf](https://github.com/pambrose/slack-gateway/blob/master/src/main/resources/application.conf)